StrataCode: Leverage Your Code for Everyone's Productivity

 Code-Processing and Management UIs

 The same dynamic code framework which powers the IDE, also is available in the dynamic runtime for creating these management UIs: code completion, syntax highlighting, edit-time errors for all formats.
-This includes the ability to patch code on the fly, detect when a restart is required, and helping ensure a smooth restart.
+This includes the ability to patch code on the fly, detect when a restart is required, and help ensure a smooth restart.

 These management UIs can support immediate viewing of changes for rapid prototyping in many cases - whether you are changing styles in a stylesheet, segmentation rules for your customers, or adding a new category of products.
 When your components are reactive, they can respond to property changes without restarts.
 If they are dynamic you can change methods and add fields in many cases as well.